mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 - to help others
 - to grow

-The moment this does not happen, it turns into frustration and, this frustration **ends up impacting the relationship** with our **team**, our **project** we are participating or even our relationship with our **company**.
+When this does not happen we feel frustrated and this frustration **ends up impacting the relationship** with our **team**, our **project** we are participating or even our relationship with our **company**.